JuanModzelewski/ProManager/README.md

 ![Viewing Epics](/documentation/features/epic-information-modal.jpg)

-- The epic information and any tasks assigned to the epic are displayed when you click on the epic row or select the view icon(on available to team members).
+- The epic information and any tasks assigned to the epic are displayed when you click on the epic row or select the view icon(only available to team members).

 ### Board View (Tasks)